lukechaplin/lukechaplin/README.md

 ⚡ Fun facts ⚡

 * Interesting fact #1: I perform circus/acrobatics in my spare time. :performing_arts:
-* Interesting fact #2: I used to live on a canal boat for over 5 years.
+* Interesting fact #2: I used to live on a canal boat for over 5 years. :anchor:
-* Intesting fact #3: I lost out on being the Milky bar Kid 2 years in a row :-(
+* Intesting fact #3: I lost out on being the Milky bar Kid 2 years in a row :-( 🤠

 Find me @: